alexmanrique/spring-boot-application-example/README.md

-Spring boot application example
+# Spring boot application example

-# How to start the app
-You should be able to start the example application by executing com.myapp.MyappServerApplicantTestApplication, which starts a webserver on port 8080 (http://localhost:8080) and serves SwaggerUI where can inspect and try existing endpoints.

 The project is based on a small web service which uses the following technologies: